rwdevlead/terraform-codespaces/labs/lab_09_deploying_mulitple_resources_with_for_each/AZURE/azure.md

 ### 8. Create Simple Route Tables with For_Each

-Create a simple map for route tables:
+Create a simple map for route tables in the `variables.tf` file:

 ```hcl
 variable "route_tables" {